snehil-shrivastava/Fragmented/README.md

 # Fragmented

   Discuss on android devlopment.
 This file contains the details of the fragmented dev talk.
 Fragmented is intended for beginners. ( Even if you don't have any coding skills ).
-First, we will begin by learning kotlin for four sessions and then again four sessions on android development.
+First, we will begin by learning kotlin and then focus on android development.

 ## Session #01  -  Introduction to kotlin
 * Hello World